Accused Capitol rioter arrested in T-shirt reading ‘I was there’ with Trump’s photo, insurrection date

 Miller, too, is accused of being vocal on social media about his role in the insurrection.

-He also sent a selfie that showed him standing inside the Capitol rotunda, according to court records, with the caption: “Just wanted to incriminate myself a little lol.”
+He also sent a selfie that showed him standing inside the Capitol Rotunda, according to court records, with the caption: “Just wanted to incriminate myself a little lol.”

 In another Facebook chat, a friend shared a concern that Miller might be arrested by the FBI.